matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 - Cancel a delayed event so that it is never sent

 At the point of an event being scheduled the homeserver is [unable to allocate the event ID](#allocating-the-event-id-at-the-point-of-scheduling-the-send).
-Instead, the homeserver allocates a _delay ID_ to the scheduled event which is used during the above API operations.
+Instead, the homeserver allocates a `delay_id` to the scheduled event which is used during the above API operations.

 ### Scheduling a delayed event